-The German watchmaker Juggernaut A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also quite gorgeous in terms of exterior and interior finish) Zeitwerk hand-wound watch.
-Featuring the same “digital” time representation mechanism, the new A. Lange & Sohne Zeitwerk Striking Time was just revealed at SIHH 2011 industry event.
-It now adds an absolutely mesmerizing chiming mechanism to the jumping hours and minutes complication.
+A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also gorgeous in terms of exterior and interior finish) Zeitwerk “digital” hand-wound watch.
+Featuring the same time representation mechanism, the new Zeitwerk Striking Time was just revealed at the SIHH 2011 industry event.
+The new iteration of the Zeitwerk adds a mesmerizing chiming mechanism to the original jumping hours and minutes complication.

 To make enough space for the new complication, the German engineers have increased the diameter of its Lange caliber L043.2 hand-wound movement by roughly 1/10th of an inch to 36.00 millimeters.
 The mechanism has also become just a trifle thicker, now measuring exactly 10.00 mm from top to bottom.

 To make sure that everyone will notice the new function, Lange did two things.

 Firstly, the two gongs are placed right on the dial just below the signature Time Bridge component, which is made of rhodium-plated German silver.

 Secondly, the striking mechanism chimes every fifteen minutes with quarter-hour signals sounding in a high-pitched tone and the top of the hour chiming in lower-pitched sound.

 The second function must be pretty annoying after the initial wow-impression wears out in an hour or so, but thankfully there is a special pusher at 4 o’clock that shuts the chimer off.

-Due to a larger movement, the new version of the watch is also a bit larger than the original.
+Due to a larger movement, the new version is also a bit larger than the original.

 According to the official specs, the elegant case (which is available both in white gold or limited edition platinum) is now 44.20 millimeters in diameter and 13.80 millimeters thick.